Responsibility for the regulation and licensing of aquaculture in British Columbia (B.C) is shared by a number of provincial and federal agencies.

 The Province will not consider issuance of any new or expanded tenure for net pen salmon farms in the Discovery Islands until at least September 30, 2020.
 Applications will continue to be considered to amend the boundaries of existing net pen salmon farms for purposes such as safety.

 DFO will not be considering increases in production until at least September 30, 2020.

-The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is responsible for authorizing the occupation of provincial Crown land under the Land Act for the purpose of culturing aquatic plants.
+The Ministry of Forests is responsible for authorizing the occupation of provincial Crown land under the Land Act for the purpose of culturing aquatic plants.
 The Ministry is also responsible for the issuance of licences for the wild harvest and culture of aquatic plants under the provincial Fish and Seafood Act.
 Please refer to the aquatic plant web page for more information on applying to culture aquatic plants or harvest wild aquatic plants.

 Transport Canada is responsible for managing any navigational related concerns under the Navigation Protection Program.
 Contact the Transport Canada’s Navigation Protection Program (NPP) for federal authorization by email or at 604-775-8867.